A Personal Guide to Cloud Security: Protecting Your Business in the Digital Sky

 2. Network Security and Segmentation

-• Virtual Private Clouds (VPCs): Use VPCs to create logically isolated sections of the cloud.
-Within a VPC, use public and private subnets to separate internet-facing resources (like web servers) from backend systems (like databases).
+- Virtual Private Clouds (VPCs): Use VPCs to carve out your own private, isolated section of the cloud.
+Within your VPC, use public subnets for things that need to face the internet (like a web server) and private subnets for everything else (like your databases).

 3. Advanced Cloud Data Security